gadjodilo83/frame_book_reader/README.md

-# Book reader for Frame
+# Book Reader for Frame

 Simple book reader that loads a text file picked from the user's device and sends text with a typewriter effect to the frame with line scrolling.